JonJagger/cyber-dojo/readme.txt

   :tab_size => 4
 }

-You must structure the contents of the manifests in a specific way to ensure the CyberDojo server sees them as being correctly installed and working.
+The intention is to use a specific structure for the contents of the manifests to enable an automated check to see what is correctly installed and working...
 For each language...
 o) CyberDojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
 o) If it doesn't find any it will not offer that language when